DocCom is temporarily out of service and does not have an ETA for restoration of service. We will post updates here as they become available.

 All of today's scheduled classes, consultations, and the Cushing Center tour are canceled due to the blizzard.

-Taylor & Francis Online will be undergoing routine database maintenance on Wednesday, January 26th from 6 PM to 10 PM EST.
+Taylor & Francis Online will be undergoing routine database maintenance on Wednesday, January 26th from 6 PM to 10 PM EST. During this 4-hour window Taylor & Francis Online will not be available; please use the eLibrary to see if the content you need is available via another source.

 Learn the latest from the Cushing/Whitney Medical Library by following us on Facebook.
 Get behind-the-scenes looks at our historical collections, invitations to our wide array of classes, information about our resources and services, and more!